-With the number of seasonal flu cases rising across San Diego County, Scripps Health is offering valuable tips to avoid getting sick and to deal with the illness if it strikes.
+With the number of seasonal flu cases dramatically rising across San Diego County, Scripps Health is offering valuable tips to avoid getting sick and to deal with the illness if it strikes.

 “The best protection against the flu, especially now that the flu season is surging, is getting vaccinated,” said Scripps Health Chief Medical Officer James LaBelle, MD.
 “In addition, people should wash their hands thoroughly and often, and avoid contact with sick people.”